 Detailed tables have been provided in Appendix II showing examples of our approach to the management of areas designated for biodiversity under each of the more important habitat types identified during the ecological surveys and also showing notable species of flora and fauna.
-The Forest Management Plans for each forest contain details on the entire list of biodiversity areas involved.
+The forest management plans for each forest contain details on the entire list of biodiversity areas involved.

-2.7 Invasive Species
+2.8 Invasive Species in The South West Munster BAU

 Within the BAU there are a number of species that are not native to Ireland and which are capable of having a negative effect on native biodiversity.
-Most notable, from a Coillte point of view, are Rhododendron and to a lesser extent laurel which are a significant issue in some properties.
-Other species of concern include Japanese Knotweed and giant hogweed.
+Most notable from a Coillte point of view are

+Rhododendron which is a significant issue on our properties.
+Other invasive species found in the BAU include giant hogweed, laurel and Japanese knotweed.
+Work has been carried out to help eliminate these species.

 In line with international best practice, when controlling invasive species (including Rhododendron), the BAUs resources are focused on priority sites based on:

-- 1. The site's uniqueness (e.g. whether or not they are Priority habitats, as per EU Habitats directive), - 2.
-Whether the presence of Rhododendron is likely to facilitate the spread of the exotic disease Phytophthora ramorum, - 3.
-The site's intrinsic ecological/biodiversity value (e.g. are they High Conservation Value Forests or Old Woodland Sites). - 4.
+- 1. The site's uniqueness (e.g. whether or not they are Priority habitats, as per EU Habitats directive); - 2.
+Whether the presence of Rhododendron is likely to facilitate the spread of the exotic disease Phytophthora ramorum; - 3.
+The site's intrinsic ecological/biodiversity value (e.g. are they High Conservation Value Forests or Old Woodland Sites); - 4.
 The social value of the forest (e.g. the extent to which the forest is used as a recreational facility/proximity to urban population).

-2.8 Water Quality and Protection in the South East Leinster BAU
+2.9 Water Quality and Protection in The South West Munster BAU